spopal22/TaskManager-Project/README.md

 ## Overview

 The Task Management System is a simple and intuitive application designed to help users manage their tasks efficiently.
+It leverages key data structures to enhance performance and provide a seamless user experience.
 It allows users to add, complete, and delete tasks, as well as export and import tasks for easy data management.

 ## Features